 This famous cutting machine so expands what the average person can make, the possibilities are endless.
 From jewelry making to sewing, paper crafting and personalizing, the Cricut is a fantastic machine for every craft room.

 So which machine should you get?
+You can read my in-depth Cricut machine comparison if you prefer.

 The Explore Air 2 can cut loads of materials .
 For paper crafters and people who like to personalize mugs and shirts it’s fantastic.
 It’s a fantastic starter machine, and most crafters won’t need anything beyond it.